That job you despise may be a blessing in disguise.

 It can spark a change

 Sometimes it takes a really bad job situation to prompt us to take action.
 As organizations are striving to produce more with less resources it’s no surprise that many professionals are reevaluating their situations and considering a career change.
 If you dread going to work every day, then it’s time to do something about it.
 Continue to be a model employee, but start formulating your job-search strategy.
-The holidays are a great time to lay the foundation for a strong job search in the New Year!

 Join TheLadders today to find the right job opportunity.